 CET takes this commonsense approach, and you can find a great deal of information about the research behind this approach, and the solutions it generates, on our website.
 Check our:

-- Treasury, an introduction to the science of circadian rhythms, and the application of this science to treat select problems of sleep, mood, and energy, with introductions to sixteen topics in the field.
+- scientific and clinical literature, an introduction to the science of circadian rhythms, and the application of this science to treat select problems of sleep, mood, and energy, with introductions to sixteen topics in the field.
 These short introductions, written to be accessible to the public and scholars alike, are followed by references for scholars.
 The reference – key books, papers, and studies, culled from from thousands of scientific sources – are landmarks in the field.

 The Pharmaceutical Approach